The Homesman

 It’s beautifully directed by Tommy Lee Jones (he co-wrote), who most ably stars in another of his unofficial string of Dogged Journey roles that seem to appeal to him—Lonesome Dove, The 3 Burials of Melquiades Estrada, No Country For Old Men.
 He does a thoroughly unsentimental, acutely sensitive job behind and in front of the camera.

 Beautifully shot by Rodrigo Prieto, mournfully scored (thankfully not a bit overdone) by Marco Beltrami, the script and delivery seem fully authentic.
-The 2014 work is 122 minutes long, was well received critically and did negligible box-office of $2,600,000 against its cost of $16,000,000.
+The 2014 work is 122 minutes long, was well received critically but did negligible box-office, $2,600,000 against a cost of $16,000,000.
 With Barry Corbin, William Fichtner, Jesse Plemens, David Densik.
 A sleeper that if there is any justice ought to develop a following over time.